mlgvla/album-spot/notes.md

 Next in user flow:
-    - Save Album to collection (reviews) and rate and review
+    - Save Album to collection (reviews) and rate and review ** Check Review object for uniqueness before saving to database
     - Add spotify_id to Artist table and assign other attributes in Spotify create album method
     - Consider deleting track model since I have the widget